RaghulRaja-07/Portfolio/README.md

-Raghul's Portfolio

-Welcome to my portfolio!
-My name is Raghul, and I am a dedicated Web Developer from Tamil Nadu.
-This portfolio represents my journey in web development, showcasing my skills, projects, and the technologies I am passionate about.

-Features
+Welcome to my portfolio website!
+This site showcases my projects, skills, and experience as a Web Developer.

+🚀 Live Demo:
+You can view the live site here: My Portfolio

+📝 Features:
-Responsive Design: The site adapts seamlessly across devices, ensuring an optimal viewing experience.
+Responsive Design: The site is fully responsive and adjusts to different screen sizes.
-Interactive Elements: Engaging UI components that enhance user interaction.
-Showcase of Skills: Demonstrates my proficiency in HTML, CSS, and JavaScript.
+Projects Showcase: A section dedicated to showcasing my completed projects with descriptions and links.
+Contact Form: Visitors can contact me via a working form that submits information to my email.
+Clean and Modern UI: The website is built with a clean, modern user interface using HTML, CSS, and JavaScript.

-Technologies Used
+🛠️ Technologies Used:
-HTML: For structuring the content.
+HTML5: For the structure and content.
-CSS: For styling and layout.
+CSS3: For styling the website.
-JavaScript: To add interactivity and dynamic features.
+JavaScript: For interactivity and form handling.
-Git & GitHub: For version control and project management.

-To view my portfolio, follow these steps:
+FontAwesome: For icons used in the contact section and other places.
+GitHub Pages: For deploying the portfolio site.

+📁 File Structure:
+Portfolio/
+├── index.html       # Main page of the portfolio
+├── style.css        # Stylesheet for the website
+├── script.js        # JavaScript functionality
+├── assets/          # Images and other media used in the portfolio │   ├── profile.jpg
+│   └── project1.jpg
+└── README.md        # This README file

+🖼️ Screenshots
+Home Page

+Projects Section

+📬 Contact
+You can contact me via the following methods:

+Email: @gmail.com
+Phone: +91

+⚙️ How to Run Locally

+Clone the repository:
-Clone the repository using the command: git clone https://github.com/RaghulRaja-07/Portfolio.git
+git clone https://github.com/RaghulRaja-07/Portfolio.git

+Navigate into the folder:
-Navigate to the project directory: cd Portfolio
+cd Portfolio

-Open index.html in your web browser to view the site.
+Open the index.html file in your browser: open index.html

+🖥️ Deployment
+This portfolio is deployed using GitHub Pages.
+You can view the live site here.

+🙏 Acknowledgements
+FontAwesome for icons.
+Canva for image editing.
+Inspiration from various developers' portfolios.